JodyO.Photos

 Winter Biking in Anchorage

 Ready to join a few pedal-powered pals?
 Winter biking events bring the biking community together.
-The Frosty Bottom and Big Fat Ride each run through the heart of the city on winter trails.
+The Icy River Rampage, Frosty Bottom, and Big Fat Ride each run through the heart of the city on winter trails.
 Longer races include famous rides like the Susitna 100, Little Su 50K, and Iditarod Trail Invitational pit the best bikers against wilderness courses.

 Events